-An employee may appeal against a warning or dismissal at any stage within seven calendar days specifying the grounds of appeal.
+An employee may appeal against a warning or dismissal at any stage within seven calendar days of the receipt of a decision letter, specifying the grounds of appeal.
 The appeal may be rejected where the grounds for appeal are not made clear.